prerakmall/C-MapReduce/README.md

 The Mapper implementation, via the map method, processes one line at a time.
 It splits the line into tokens separated by whitespaces or symbols, and emits a key-value pair of < _WORD_ , 1>.

 For an sample input:
-Hello World Bye World\n
+Hello World Bye World
-Hello Map Reduce Goodbye Map Reduce\n
+Hello Map Reduce Goodbye Map Reduce

 The first map emits:
 < Hello, 1>
 < World, 1>
 < Bye, 1>
 < World, 1>

 The second map emits:
 < Hello, 1>
 < Map, 1>
 < Reduce, 1>